motm-therapy/website/docs/contact.md

 [staff@motmtherapy.com](mailto:staff@motmtherapy.com){ .md-button }

+_If this button does not work, please manually email the address;_ _your device is likely not configured to automatically open an email client to handle links of this type._

 Electronic medical records may be sent to us from other providers via email.
 Please call to confirm receipt.

 ## :fontawesome-solid-phone: Phone